SillyTavern/SillyTavern-Docs/Usage/st-script.md

 - `stop` — JSON-serialized array of strings.
 Adds a custom stop string (if the API supports it) just for this generation.
 Default: none.
 - `instruct` (only `/genraw`) — can be `on` or `off`.
 Allows to use instruct formatting on the input prompt.
 Set to `off` to force pure prompts.
 Default: `on`.

-Generated text is then passed though the pipe to the next command and can be saved to a variable or displaced using the I/O capabilities:
+The generated text is then passed through the pipe to the next command and can be saved to a variable or displaced using the I/O capabilities:

 ```
 /genraw Write a funny message from Cthulhu about taking over the world.
 Use emojis. |